 How often will your customers interact with your product or service?
 In the entertainment industry sending out emails about upcoming events is a great idea.
 Alternatively, there are few individuals that want to receive information about supplements each week (in fact, 2016 research shows that email marketing related to the automobile industry and insurance industry received the lowest CTO rate).

 By attempting to be one of the first emails your customer sees on Monday morning, many sources suggest sending your email either on Saturday and Sunday.
 On Saturday and Sunday, you have to fight and crawl through less competition to get your customers attention.
 Alternatively, the best days to send your email (based on 10+ studies) are Tuesday, Thursday, and finally Wednesday.
 On these days your email is certified to receive the most opens, as compared to other days of the week.

 Recent studies have shown that the following times are best for sending email content:

 - Late Evening: From 8pm to Midnight

 - Mid-Afternoon: Around 2pm

 - Early Morning: Bright and early at 6am

 Although following these data driven insights seems like a surefire way to go, also consider your audience.
 For example, retail based online stores should consider their target market will most likely be making an online purchase Sunday through Wednesday between 8am and 1pm.
 Schools can consider sharing content on Sunday afternoon’s, before the parent’s work week begins and they are busy planning their children’s week anyways.
 Event companies can consider sharing a final weekend reminder a few days before the big event begins.

-Whether or not your email is sent at 1pm on Wednesday or 3am on Sunday can be the difference between having your email seen or having it be lost in a herd.
-Combining data driven guidance from industry leaders and analytics from your own customers will offer the best guide as to how often your email content should be shared.
+Whether your email is sent at 1pm on Wednesday or 3am on Sunday can be the difference between having your email seen or lost in a herd.
+Combining data from industry leaders and your own customers offers the best guide for your email content frequency.

 Email Marketing Campaign Summaries